DavAug/chi/docs/source/getting_started/quick_overview.rst

 While the :class:`chi.LogPosterior` allows us to evaluate the log-posterior up to the constant term for different parameter values it does not yet tell us how the posterior distribution of likely parameter values looks like.
-This distribution can be inferred from a :class:`chi.LogPosterior` using, e.g.
+This distribution can be inferred from a :class:`chi.LogPosterior` using e.g.
-Markvo Chain Monte Carlo (MCMC) sampling algorithms.
-Below we will use Pints_' implementation of Haario and Bardenet's Adaptive Covariance Matrix MCMC algorithm, :class:`pints.HaarioBardenetACMC`, to infer the posterior distribution
+Markov Chain Monte Carlo (MCMC) sampling algorithms.
+Below we will use Pints_' implementation of Haario and Bardenet's Adaptive Covariance Matrix MCMC algorithm, :class:`pints.HaarioBardenetACMC`, to infer the posterior distribution.

 .. literalinclude:: code/1_simulation_1.py
     :lines: 435-439

-The inferred posterior distributions can now be compared to the data-generating parameters
+The inferred posterior distributions can now be compared to the data-generating parameters.

 .. literalinclude:: code/1_simulation_1.py
     :lines: 443-552